Explore Butte, Montana: The Richest Hill on Earth: A Gateway to Unforgettable Adventures

 Top Things to Do in Butte

-- World Museum of Mining: Delve into Butte's mining legacy with an underground tour and a recreated 1890s mining town.
+✧ World Museum of Mining – Delve into the depths of Butte's mining legacy with an underground tour and explore a recreated 1890s mining town.

-- Our Lady of the Rockies: Visit this 90-foot statue atop the Continental Divide for panoramic views and a story of faith.
+- ✧ Our Lady of the Rockies – Take a breathtaking tour to this majestic 90-foot statue of Mary, perched atop the Continental Divide, offering panoramic views and a story of faith.

-- Montana Tech Mineral Museum: Explore a vast collection of minerals and learn about the region's geology.
+- Montana Tech Mineral Museum – Explore a vast collection of minerals and learn about the geological wonders of the region.

 Local Industry & Economy